cypress-io/cypress-documentation/source/guides/tooling/background-process.md

 ## Configuration

-You can programmatically alter the resolved configuration and environment variables that come from `cypress.json`, {% url `cypress.env.json` environment-variables#Option-2-cypress-env-json %}, the CLI, or system environment variables.
+You can programmatically alter the resolved configuration and environment variables that come from your `cypress.json` file, your {% url `cypress.env.json` environment-variables#Option-2-cypress-env-json %} file, the CLI, or system environment variables.

-This enables you to do things like:
+### This enables you to do things like:

-- Use multiple environments with their own configurations
+- Set up different configurations for multiple environments.
-- Swap out environment variables based on an environment
+- Swap out environment variables based on an environment.
-- Read in configuration files using the built in `fs` lib
+- Read in configuration files using the built in `fs` library.
-- Write your configuration in `yml`
+- Write your configuration in `yml`.

-Check out our {% url '`configuration` docs' configuration-event %} which describe how to use this event.
+Check out our {% url 'configuration docs' configuration-event %} which describe how to use this event.

 ## Preprocessors

-The event `file:preprocessor` is used to customize how your test code is transpiled and sent to the browser.
+The {% url '`file:preprocessor`' file-preprocessor-event %} event is used to customize how your test code is transpiled and sent to the browser.
 By default Cypress handles CoffeeScript and ES6 using `babel` and then uses `browserify` to package it for the browser.

-You can use the `file:preprocessor` event to do things like:
+### You can use the `file:preprocessor` event to do things like:

 - Add TypeScript support.
 - Add the latest ES* support.